Moov-Organization/Moov-Documentation/docs/index.md

 **For editing this documentation**

-This site is written as a collection of Markdown documents for ease of reading and rendering.
+This site is written as a collection of [Github-flavored Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) documents for ease of reading and rendering.
 Before creating pull requests which will modify documentation, it is recommended to preview the pages in a Markdown engine.
 If you are using the [Atom IDE](https://atom.io/), the [Markdown Preview Enhanced](https://atom.io/packages/markdown-preview-enhanced) package is recommended for in-editor Markdown rendering.

 **For editing source code**